numenta/htmresearch/projects/sdr_paper/README.md

 the plotting scripts already contain the data used to generate the versions of the plots seen in the paper.

+Note that these scripts write the result of every trial to file separately if multiple cores are being used.
+The data must then be merged before it can be plotted.
+In general, this is done by summing together the second and third columns of all rows with the same first column.

 Experiments
 ===========